hms-dbmi/etl-client-docker/README.md

 ```

 ## Validation ( for configuration)
-You can run the following command to make sure your connections to database and AWS is valid
+You can run the following command to make sure your connections to database is valid
 ```
-cd /etl-workdir
-python3 validate_oracle_db_conn.py
+docker exec -it etl-client bash validate-db.sh
 ```

 ## Load Data